criyle/go-judge/README.md

 Server:

-- The default binding address for the executor server is `localhost:5050`.
+- The default binding address for the go judge is `localhost:5050`.
 Can be specified with `-http-addr` flag.
 - By default gRPC endpoint is disabled, to enable gRPC endpoint, add `-enable-grpc` flag.
-- The default binding address for the gRPC executor server is `localhost:5051`.
+- The default binding address for the gRPC go judge is `localhost:5051`.
 Can be specified with `-grpc-addr` flag.
 - The default log level is info, use `-silent` to disable logs or use `-release` to enable release logger (auto turn on if in docker).
 - `-auth-token` to add token-based authentication to REST / gRPC
 - By default, the GO debug endpoints (`localhost:5052/debug`) are disabled, to enable, specifies `-enable-debug`, and it also enables debug log